leandrosansilva/leandrosansilva.github.io/blog/content/post/testable-singletons-in-cpp.md

 }
 {{< / highlight >}}

 We have then some complex and hard to change system that use that Singleton.
-Although we don't want or can't change to change it we need to write tests to it.
+Although we don't want or can't change it we need to write tests to it.
 It declares a function that returns a string that depends on **Config**.

 {{< highlight cpp >}}